-Loreto was the state capital until 1830, when the capital was moved south to La Paz.
-Originally a Spanish Missionary center for the region, the town was inaugurated by Father Juan Maria Salvatierra in 1697 under a statue of the Virgin of Loreto, from where the town gets its name.
+Loreto was the state capital until 1830, before the capital it was moved south to La Paz.
+Originally a Spanish missionary center for the region, the town was inaugurated by Father Juan María Salvatierra in 1697 under a statue of the Virgin of Loreto, from where the town gets its name.

-As far back as the late 1970’s and into the 80’s, the Mexican Government has been promoting Loreto as the next big place for tourism: It has invested in local infrastructure, built an airport, golf and tennis facilities there.
-However, to date, Loreto has still not turned into the huge power magnet that was envisioned; its primary attractions are still its tranquil atmosphere, it’s fishing village feel, and stunning local scenery.
+The Mexican government has been promoting Loreto as the next big place for tourism as far back as the 1980s: it has invested in local infrastructure, built an airport, golf and tennis facilities here.
+However, to date, Loreto has still not turned into the huge power magnet that was originally envisioned; its primary attractions are still its tranquil atmosphere, it’s fishing-village feel, and stunning natural scenery.

-Of late, Loreto has also become a major location for foreigners who are buying property in Mexico and retiring in Mexico.
-Its proximity to the United States, easy access to La Paz and Los Cabos, and great road and air connections are making Loreto a destination of choice for retirees and people seeking second homes in Mexico.
+In more recent times, Loreto has become a popular location for foreigners who are buying property and retiring in Mexico.
+Its close proximity to the United States, easy access to La Paz and Los Cabos, and great road and air connections are making Loreto a destination of choice for retirees and people seeking second homes in Mexico.

-Located about 240 miles northwest of La Paz on the Sea of Cortez (also called the Gulf of California), Loreto is overlooked by the Giganta Mountains behind, excellent beaches and turquoise waters at its feet; five islands just offshore provide a range of activity opportunities for travelers including eco travel activities.
+Located about 240 miles northwest of La Paz on the Sea of Cortés (also called the Gulf of California), Loreto is flanked by the Giganta Mountains, with excellent beaches and turquoise waters along the coast.
+Five islands offshore provide a range of experiences for travelers including eco-travel activities.

 Some of the finest fishing also takes place in the waters off Loreto; although this destination has not been in the top list of visited places by tourists and travelers, experienced fishermen have known of Loreto and its treasures for some time.

-If you’re looking for a quieter, less commercialized beach experience, away from the crowds in Los Cabos and a world away from the Cancun type experience, Loreto should be on your shortlist of places to go.
+If you’re looking to experience a quieter, less commercialized beach destination, away from the crowds in Los Cabos and a world away from the Cancún style resort, Loreto should be on your shortlist of places to explore.

-If you’re looking for excellent water sports: diving, fishing, sailing, kayaking, snorkeling etc, then the islands just offshore from Loreto are some of the top places in Mexico to enjoy these activities.
-Isla del Carmen and Isla Danzante are two main islands, which also offer the opportunity for overnight stays.
+If you’re looking for excellent water sports: diving, fishing, sailing, kayaking, snorkeling etc., the islands just offshore from Loreto are some of the top places in Mexico to enjoy these activities.
+Isla del Carmen and Isla Danzante are the two main islands, which also offer the opportunity for overnight stays.

-Loreto is a perfect base from which to enjoy Mexico’s great outdoors and take part in a variety of Nature and Adventure experiences in Mexico.
+Loreto is a perfect base from which to enjoy Mexico’s great outdoors and take part in a variety of Nature and Adventure experiences.

 The local ecology, the landscape, the climate and the proximity to the sea make this region a natural paradise for those who love enjoying nature.
-What more, you can find experienced and well prepared local organizations who are ready to help you enjoy the best of what this region offers.
+You can find experienced local tour guides who are ready to help you enjoy the best of what this region offers.

 See Also: Nature and Adventure Experiences in Mexico.

 What better way to enjoy the scenery than on a local boat cruise?
-Local cruises take you on tours around the many islets surrounding the area and you can also go on a sunset cruise that let your eyes and senses experience some of the most wonderful sunsets you’ll ever view in your life.
+Local cruises take you on tours around the many islands surrounding the area and you can also go on a sunset cruise where you can experience some of the most wonderful sunsets.

 Whale Watching & Sea Lion Colonies